Shritiz/Wackybog/README.md

 If you would like to contribute to the project, feel free to submit a pull request or open an issue for any suggestions or improvements.

+This is my first time using Git and Githud to manage my programs and publish a website.

 ## License

-This project is open-source and available under the MIT License.
+This project is open-source